From Trope to Table

 Trope-procedures fail in predictable ways.
 The premise becomes disprovable with one check.
 Stakes attach to a single PC.
 Withdrawal preserves assets and reputation.
 Urgency is described but never changes the world or the characters.
 Resolution closes doors instead of opening commitments.
 Too many unknowns land at once and there is no prioritization signal.
 Jurisdiction is absent and consequences feel arbitrary.

 A quick scan before the session helps.
 Ask what changes if the group does nothing.
 Identify the institution that blocks instant closure and name the instrument it uses.
-Consider how every major branch might create a concrete mixed upside / downside for more than one PC.
+Consider how every major branch creates a concrete mixed upside and downside for more than one PC.
 Decide what might change as a result of the resolution.
-Put a visible seed of the next trope in play before the current one ends, and see where it all leads...

 Next